saucelabs/sauce_bindings/website/docs/ROADMAP.md

 If there is something you'd like to see that isn't on this list, please [open a ticket](https://github.com/saucelabs/sauce_bindings/issues/new).

-This is the current general plan for going forward:
+This is the current plan for major features in future versions.
+Point releases may be created to address language-specific bugs.

-## 1.2
-* Add Accessibility Functionality

 ## 1.3
 * Add Custom Sauce Labs JavaScript command support